wunderbrick/btv-water-trail-cms/content/en/_index.md

 {{< column >}}
 ## Relax & Slow Down
 {{< intro >}}
 However you chose to enjoy the river, be sure to slow down, relax, and soak in the scenery.
-Life along the river is an everchanging play: breezes flow through the tree and brush across your skin, sunlight changes as clouds dance overhead, sounds echo as birds call out and wildlife splashes in the water.
+Life along the river is an ever changing play: breezes flow through the tree and brush across your skin, sunlight changes as clouds dance overhead, sounds echo as birds call out and wildlife splashes in the water.
 The BTV Water Trail wants you to join in and enjoy the peaceful setting.
 And needs you to preserve and protect these unique rivers and habitats.
 {{< / intro >}}
 {{< /column >}}
 {{< column >}}